-California Public Utilities Code Section 28841 sets forth the general duties and responsibilities of the OIG.
-The Inspector General shall have the following responsibilities to achieve compliance with those duties and responsibilities:
+California Public Utilities Code (PUC) Section 28841 sets forth the general duties and responsibilities of the OIG.
+This Charter clarifies responsibilities of the OIG to achieve compliance with PUC Section 28841 in the context of typical responsibilities of an OIG:

-B.1.
-Performance Audits:

-- B.1.a.
+- B.1.
+Performance Audits The Government Auditing Standards, promulgated by the Comptroller General of the United States, defines audits that evaluate the efficiency and effectiveness of programs and operations as "performance audits."
+These standards are typically used by auditors in government organizations who are independent of and do not work under the direction of management.
+The OIG will meet its legislative requirement to conduct audits as follows: - B.1.a.
 Conduct risk assessments of District programs, activities, and functions, and use the results to develop prioritized lists of potential performance audits that will identify opportunities for improving performance and operations, reducing costs, implementing best practices, and facilitating decision making by management, the Board of Directors, and oversight bodies. - B.1.b.
-Conduct performance audits that can provide the Board of Directors, District management, oversight bodies, other stakeholders, and the public with independent and objective analysis, findings, and conclusions regarding the effectiveness of the District's programs and operations, accuracy of its information systems, the economic and efficient use of its resources, use of best practices, the adequacy of its internal controls, and accuracy of data used for measuring performance and decision-making purposes. - B.1.c.
-Comply with the standards set forth in the Government Auditing Standards, promulgated by the Comptroller General of the United States, when conducting performance audits.
+Conduct performance audits, in compliance with the Government AuditingStandards, to provide the Board of Directors, District management, oversight bodies, other stakeholders, and the public with independent and objective analysis, findings, and conclusions regarding the effectiveness of the District's programs and operations, accuracy of the District's information systems, the economic and efficient use of District resources, use of best practices, the adequacy of the District's internal controls, and accuracy of data used for measuring performance and decision-making purposes.